Ah, the Duchy of Savoy in France, where history is like a fine wine: complex, occasionally bitter, but ultimately worth savoring.

 In the 13th and 14th centuries, the Duchy was frequently caught up in wars between the Holy Roman Empire and the French Kingdom.
 Despite this, the Duchy managed to maintain its independence, and it continued to flourish under the rule of its various dukes and princes.

-6. The locals spoke Savoyard.
+6. The local language was Savoyard.

 It was a mix of the Romance dialects of langues d’oïl and langues d’oc and similar dialects used to be spoken round central-eastern France, all around Mont-Blanc and near Switzerland and Italy, including Rhône Alps.